I’ve spent far too much of the last couple of long weekends searching for, and trying out, new iPad apps for teaching early reading and spelling.

 If you get the right picture, a rising tone plays, everything rotates and flies off the screen, and the next word and set of pictures appear.
 If you get it wrong, a chime sounds and the picture you touched rotates.
 You can touch every incorrect picture and you get the same response.

 You can work in either upper or lower case.
 I recommend lower case, as that’s what’s used most in books.
 This is a great app for use with older learners, as there’s nothing kiddie about it.

-Price: there is a free version with only 20 words, or the full version with 100 words is $1.29.
-For iPad, iPhone and iPod Touch.
+Price: as of 2018 the free version with only 20 words is no longer available, and the full version with 100 words is $2.99.
+For iPad and iPhone.
 The version I got from the Australian iTunes store sounds like British English, but the store says US English is also available.

 The narrative in this app is targeted squarely at little kids, but some of the activities could be used with older learners.
 The main menu items in it are Voyage, Stories and Games.

 I found the Voyage menu confusing.
 It links to some instructional videos that I didn’t like much (the one on segmenting has sounds which are not crisp, so I won’t be showing it to anyone) plus a couple of sounds-without-letters activities – an “I spy” initial sounds one and an oral blending one.
 Anyway the sounds in these activities are nice and crisp, and they don’t take long.

 Then there is a “Splat” activity which would probably upset animal liberationists, where (for example) chickens moving round the screen have letters on them and you have to “splat” the ones for a given sound.
 It’s funny and cartoony and I’ll use this quite a lot.